paupino/rust-decimal/README.md

 ### `serde-float`

+**Note:** it is recommended to use the `serde-with-*` features for greater control.
+This allows configurability at the data level.

 Enable this so that JSON serialization of `Decimal` types are sent as a float instead of a string (default).

 e.g. with this turned on, JSON serialization would output: